Small business grants give free money to startups and existing businesses to help them flourish.

 Other conditions include letting the funding body designate what you can spend the money on.
 For example, the government’s Kickstart Scheme gives funding for small businesses to train new apprentices, provided that apprentice is between 16-24, on universal credit and at risk of long-term unemployment.

-For some grants, such as the one offered by the government in 2021 that supported projects working on the development of the DSbD software ecosystem, a business might be need to explain, in detail, the total cost of the specific project - and exactly how it presents value for money for the company’s whole team in their grant application.
+For some grants, such as the one offered by the government in 2021 that supported projects working on the development of the DSbD software ecosystem, a business might need to explain, in detail, the total cost of the specific project - and exactly how it presents value for money for the company’s whole team in their grant application.

 This means having a Sources & Uses table and a cashflow forecast ready to show to the funding body.
 If you’re a big business, you might be able to get away with presenting a business case that describes how the project will be funded, what it will cost and what economic benefits you can expect.